LiangJiuyang/HSMA-Harmonic-surface-mapping-algorithm-in-LAMMPS/README.md

 Note that if you want to use HSMA with your own LAMMPS, please just copy /src/HSMA to your lammps/src catalogue, and then refer to the same installation procedure listed in this part.

-## Installation with Cmake (ongoing)
+## Installation with Cmake (recommend)
-Compiling HSMA using Cmake is still an ongoing project.
+Compiling HSMA using Cmake is a recently-developed project.
 In this version, one can use a minimal example using the command line version of CMake to build HSMA in LAMMPS is as follows
 ```
 cd lammps                # change to the LAMMPS distribution directory
 mkdir build; cd build    # create and use a build directory